 Ask yourself: What is my intuition telling me to do?
 Should I be trusting it right now?

 When the time comes to act, that is what you must do.
 Waiting until you have more information to decide is a decision in itself, and more information does not necessarily lead to a better decision.

 In 1974, the psychologist Paul Slovic fed 8 professional horse handicappers information about 40 horse races over a serious of 4 rounds.
 He asked them to predict the winner of each race and to state how confident they each were in their prediction.
 In the first round, with just five pieces of information, the handicappers were 17% accurate with a confidence rate of 19%.
 In the second round, they were given ten pieces of information.
 In the third round, 20 pieces of information.
 And in the fourth and final round, 40 pieces of information.
 The results?
 Their accuracy flatlined at 17% after the first round.
 They were no more accurate with the additional 35 pieces of information but their confidence nearly doubled, to 34%.

 The additional information made them no more accurate but a whole lot more confident… Beyond a certain minimum amount, additional information only feeds what psychologists call “confirmation bias.”
 The information we gain that conflicts with our original assessment or conclusion, we conveniently ignore or dismiss, while the information that confirms our original decision makes us increasingly certain that our conclusion was correct.

 This guide is intended to help you quickly filter your decisions and arrive at a ‘good’ decision.
-No one has summed the need to do this during the Coronovirus crisis more eloqunently than the Executive Director of the World Health Organisation, Dr Michael J Ryan.
+At the height of the Coronovirus crisis, Executive Director of the World Health Organisation, Dr Michael J Ryan summed this up eloquently.